vipi-n/swe-101/hld/hld.md

 # System Design & Software Engineering — Interview Deep Dive

 > A comprehensive guide covering **every foundational building block** of high-level system design — from DNS and CDN to databases, caching, load balancing, sharding, replication, and beyond.
 Everything you need to design a system from scratch in an interview.
-For microservices, design patterns, and SOLID principles, see **[MICROSERVICES.md](MICROSERVICES.md)**.

 ---